explosion/spaCy/website/docs/usage/saving-loading.md

 ```

 This command will create a pipeline package directory and will run
-`python setup.py sdist` in that directory to create `.tar.gz` archive of your
+`python setup.py sdist` in that directory to create a binary `.whl` file or
-package that can be installed using `pip install`.
+`.tar.gz` archive of your package that can be installed using `pip install`.
+Installing the binary wheel is usually more efficient.

 ```yaml
 ### Directory structure